 That’s it!

-This section documents all supported API endpoints.
-Each endpoint uses HTTPS which requires accepting your locally generated SSL certificate.
+Each API endpoint uses HTTPS which requires accepting the locally generated SSL certificate by this application when running the Ruby stack locally.
 If you don’t want this behavior, you can switch to using HTTP (see above).
+For Docker, at the moment, none of this applies so can only use HTTP requests.

 Used for displaying new content to your device.
 Your device’s refresh rate determines how often this occurs.